AndyBoat/awesome-touping/README.md

 ## Guidance

 ### You are not using Safari
-If you are using Chrome or other AirPlay-available browser, you will see this above the video:
+If you are using Chrome or other AirPlay-unavailable browser, you will see this above the video:

 ![Safari-Warning](./doc/safari-warning.png)